-Whether celebrating the Kentucky Derby or just looking for a refreshing adult milkshake, Mint Julep Derby Ice Cream Floats (made with homemade fresh mint ice cream) are the ticket!
-Everything you love about a mint julep made better with ice cream!
-An adult-only dessert!
+Whether celebrating the Kentucky Derby or for a refreshing adult milkshake anytime, Mint Julep Derby Ice Cream Floats with Homemade Mint Ice Cream are a win!

 I will tell you my friends I’m clearly not a horse whisperer, at least in a betting realm, because though I think I did win a few it was certainly pure luck or statistics.
 It was a fun time however and I’d definitely go to The Kentucky Derby if the chance presented itself.
 But not to bet.
 To wear a big hat and drink Mint Juleps I think.